Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

-To examine the relation of the double jet to the large scale circulation and heatwaves, we next composite the $T_{2m}$ and $Z_{500}$ during extreme double jet days, in CESM1.2 and ERA5 (\cref{fig:composite_maps_cesm-era}).
+To examine the relation of the double jet to the large scale circulation and heatwaves, we next composite the $T_{2m}$ and $Z_{500}$ during extreme double jet days, in CESM1.2 and ERA5 (\cref{fig:composite_maps_cesm-era}, the respective standard deviation is in \cref{fig:std_maps_cesm-era}).
 We can see that these states are characterized by positive temperature anomalies and associated anomalous large-scale highs over three regions: North Canada, Scandinavia and East Russia, alongside a negative geopotential height anomaly over the Arctic.
-This $Z_{500}$ anomaly pattern - of a strong negative Arctic center and an overall positive mid-latitude region with several longitudinal peaks, is similar to a negative summer Northern Annular Mode pattern as shown in \cite{ogi_summertime_2004}.
+This $Z_{500}$ anomaly pattern, characterized by a pronounced negative center over the central Arctic and predominantly positive anomalies over the mid-latitudes, resembles the summertime NAM pattern shown in \cite{ogi_summertime_2004}.
+In particular, their Fig. 2(e), which shows 500-hPa geopotential height regressed on the summer (June–July) SV NAM index, features a strong cyclonic circulation anomaly over the Arctic and positive anomalies across the mid-latitudes, which closely resembles our composite map (our \cref{fig:composite_maps_cesm-era}).
+The connection between the Northern Annular Mode and the double jet is discussed further in the next sections.
 In addition, the midlatitude high-pressure anomalies are distributed according to a wavenumber 3 pattern similar to the one identified in \citep{ragone_rare_2021} to be associated with extreme heatwaves over France and Scandinavia.